By: Michael Lee Stallard

 This article was written originally posted here.
 It was reprinted with permission from the author.

-Michael Lee Stallard and HRDQ-U are hosting a three-day webinar series April 19th, 20th, 21st at 12pm ET.Save your seat here!
+Michael Lee Stallard and HRDQ-U are hosting a three-day creativity and innovation training webinars series April 19th, 20th, 21st at 12pm ET.Save your seat here!

 Michael Lee Stallard is president of E Pluribus Partners, and a speaker, teacher, and consultant on leadership, employee engagement, productivity, and innovation.
 He is the primary author of Fired Up or Burned Out: How to Reignite Your Team’s Passion, Creativity and Productivity.
 Articles written by Michael or about his work have appeared in leadership periodicals worldwide.
 He has spoken or taught at many leading organizations, including General Electric, Google, Johnson & Johnson, the M.D.
 Anderson Cancer Center, the NASA Johnson Space Center, Scotiabank, the U.S. Treasury Department, and the Yale-New Haven Hospital.